Biography

 Photo by José V Gavilondo | Copyright: Aldo López-Gavilán

-Aldo López-Gavilán is a Cuban-born pianist, composer, and improviser whose work bridges the concert hall, the jazz stage, and the living traditions of Cuban music.
-Praised by The Times of London as “a formidable virtuoso” and by The Seattle Times for his “dazzling technique and rhythmic fire,” he has built an international career as a concerto soloist, recitalist, chamber collaborator, recording artist, and composer of a growing orchestral catalogue led by his piano concerto Emporium.
+Aldo López-Gavilán is a Cuban-born pianist, composer, and improviser whose work bridges the concert hall, the jazz stage, and the musical traditions of Cuba.
+Praised by The Times of London as “a formidable virtuoso” and by The Seattle Times for his “dazzling technique and rhythmic fire,” he has built an international career as a concerto soloist, recitalist, chamber collaborator, recording artist, and composer.
+His orchestral catalogue is led by the piano concerto Emporium, released by Reference Recordings in 2026 with the Boulder Philharmonic Orchestra under Michael Butterman.
 His album Havana Meets Harlem with Harlem Quartet received a 2025 Latin Grammy nomination for Best Instrumental Album.

-He was born in Havana into a family of internationally acclaimed classical musicians.
+Born in Havana into a family of classical musicians, López-Gavilán began at the piano almost as soon as he could reach the instrument.
 His father was a conductor and composer; his mother, a concert pianist, first placed him at the keyboard when he was four years old.
 By the age of five, he had written his first composition.
 He began formal piano studies at seven, won a Danny Kaye International Children’s Award organized by UNICEF at eleven, and made his professional debut at twelve with the Matanzas Symphony Orchestra.

 López-Gavilán first attracted broad international attention as a young artist of unusual range.
 In 2006, Claudio Abbado invited him to perform Mozart’s Piano Concerto No. 13 with the Simón Bolívar Youth Orchestra of Venezuela in a concert marking the 250th anniversary of Mozart’s birth.
 Abbado later invited him to perform Prokofiev’s Piano Concerto No. 1 in Caracas and Havana.
 In the jazz world, Chucho Valdés, who invited him to the Havana International Jazz Festival, called him “simply a genius, a star.”